RyanMillerC/poke-line/README.md

 poke-line allows for two custom variables to be set.
-If either variable is updated after starting poke-line, `poke-line-refresh` must be called to refresh their values them.
+If either variable is updated after starting poke-line, `poke-line-refresh` must be called to refresh their values.

 ### poke-line-minimum-window-width

 Minimum width of the window, below which poke-line-mode will not be displayed.
-This is important because poke-line-mode will push out all informations from small windows.
+This is important because poke-line-mode will push out all information from small windows.

 ```elisp